 To improve retention, considers the entire customer experience, that is, everything he perceives and experiences when he meets your brand, and try to make it as good as possible.
 The ultimate goal should be to ensure that her needs are met, to foster a vibrant, long-term relationship.

 This last point is crucial: remember that this has to do not only with transactions, but also and especially with the reports.
-People look for brands that are reliable, authentic, and aware of what matters to them.
+People look for brands that are trustworthy, authentic, and aware of what matters to them.

 Now, it is clear: customer retention does not improve overnight.
 What you have to do is implement the right strategies: you have to know your customers, know what they want and what they need.
 Only then can you find ways to surprise and motivate them.